 While comprehensive coverage is a good starting point, it’s not the only insurance you should have if a hurricane strikes.

-Comprehensive covers your vehicle if it sustains damage from things like wind, flooding, and flying objects, but if there are any valuables in your car, you need to have homeowners or renters insurance, or those losses won’t be covered.
+Comprehensive covers your vehicle if it sustains damage from things like wind, flooding, and flying objects, but if there are valuables in your car, you need to have homeowners or renters insurance, or those losses won’t be covered.

 Another consideration is whether your auto insurance policy provides for a rental car if your vehicle is knocked out of commission.
 Even with rental reimbursement coverage, there can be limits on the amount you’re reimbursed per day.